Harvest (Neil Young album): Background

+Young embarked on a solo acoustic tour in January and February 1971 where he debuted many of the album's songs.
+A performance on The Johnny Cash Show led to collaborations with record producer Elliot Mazer and Nashville studio musicians.
+In Nashville, Young recruited a group of country session musicians, whom he would dub The Stray Gators to record his new songs.
+The resulting record was a massive hit, producing a US number one single in "Heart of Gold".
 The album's success caught Young off guard and his first instinct was to back away from stardom.
 He would later write that the record "put me in the middle of the road.
 Traveling there soon became a bore so I headed for the ditch.
 A rougher ride but I saw more interesting people there."

+Writing

-According to a note posted on Young's official website on May 1, 2019, much of Harvest "was written about or for Carrie Snodgress, a wonderful actress and person and Zeke Young’s mother."
+In a post on his website, Young shares that much of Harvest "was written about or for Carrie Snodgress, a wonderful actress and person and Zeke Young's mother."
+In a radio interview, Young specifically cites "Heart of Gold", "Harvest" and "Out on the Weekend" as being inspired by his then blossoming love.